 Capture photos your policy allows, assign one owner to update the short list, and decide the same day whether you need a third pass, a written seller clarification, or a pass.
 Drift costs calendar for every party when summer occupancy is real.

-Bring one page with three must prove items, one page with open document requests, and permission to pass if a single item fails.
-That discipline respects listing hosts and keeps summer move in dates honest for every party at the table.
+Bring one page with three must-prove items, one page with open document requests, and permission to pass if a single item fails.
+That discipline respects everyone at the table and keeps summer move-in dates honest.